 Figure 56.
 Assign Stream Order to Stream Lines tool

 Inputs:

-Stream Lines: Select the stream lines outputted by the Make Stream Lines tool (“(Naming)_(flow_x)_stream_lines”).
+Stream Lines: Select the stream lines outputted by the Make Stream Lines tool (“(Naming)_(flow_x)_stream_lines”) OR if streamlines were edited use the streamlines feature class that you exported at the end of the editing streamlines process.